PeteDarinzo/Weatherly-Frontend/README.md

 ### Before beginning:

-The node package manager is required to run this app.
-The app also requires a Postgresql for the database.
+The [node package manager](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) is required to run this app.
+The app also requires [Postgresql](https://www.postgresql.org/download/) for the database.

 ## Instructions

-1. Get a free Open Weather key.
+1. Get a free Open Weather Map key.

 ```
 https://home.openweathermap.org/users/sign_up
 ```

-3. Clone the repo.
+2. Clone the repo.

 ```
 git clone https://github.com/PeteDarinzo/Weatherly-Frontend
 ```

-4. Install all packages
+3. Install all packages

 ```
 npm i
 ```

-5. Create a .env file in the root directory and add the Open Weather API key as follows
+4. Create a .env file in the root directory and add the Open Weather API key as follows

 ```
 REACT_APP_OPEN_WEATHER_API_KEY = [your_api_key]
 ```

+5. Add .env to the .gitignore folder so that the Open Weather Map key doesn't become accidentally shared.

+6. Install and run the backend server in accordance with [this repo](https://github.com/PeteDarinzo/Weatherly-Backend).

-6. Run the app
+7. Run the app

 ```
 npm start
 ```

-7. Open a web browser on the server's port.
+8. Open a web browser on the server's port.